Pasar Baru: Founding of Pasar Baru

 Pasar Baru dates back to the early 1820s.
 It was established as Pasar-Baroe or Passar-Baroe (Malay "new market") to distinguish it with the older markets of Pasar Senen and Pasar Tanah Abang, which were established in 1735.

 Pasar Baru was located just to the north of the Euro-centric Weltevreden neighborhood.
 Despite its close proximity with Weltevreden, the streets of Pasar Baru was dominated with the Chinese community.
 Another considerable minority centered in Pasar Baru is what the Dutch called andere vreemde oosterlingen ("other foreign Orientals"): Bombay people of the British Indians, mostly from Calcutta and Mumbai.
 The Bombay people focused their profession on silk trading and other oriental fabrics.
-They generally speaks more English than Dutch.
+They generally spoke more English than Dutch.

 Golden period

 During the 1950s, Pasar Baru became Jakarta's busiest shopping center for middle- and upper-class consumer.
 A 1956 guidebook of Jakarta quoted Pasar baru as "the best known shopping-centre of the capital.
 Almost everything is to be had there: the latest fashions in clothing from Europe, America and Asia, the latest improvements on kitchen-utensils, products on Indonesian art, craft and textiles, the best fruits, home-grown as well as imported ones, tea- and lunch-rooms, jewelers, tailors, shoemakers, furniture dealers etc. etc." Because of the increasing crowd and traffic in Pasar Baru, on August 1, 1957, the government banned parking along the street of Pasar Baru to ease traffic flow.
 Despite the ban, in practice it was difficult to keep cars from parking in Pasar Baru.

 During this golden period, the stores of Pasar Baru were predominantly Chinese, e.g. Warenhuis Sam Hoo.
 Indian presence was also large, and mostly focused on textile stores known locally as Toko Bombay.
 Examples of Toko Bombay were Kissoomall, Bagamall, Chotirmall, and Gehimall.

 Several Indonesia's largest department store chain trace it roots back to Pasar Baru, e.g. Matahari department store, Indonesia's largest department store chain which started when the founder Hari Darmawan bought a 1920s building at Jalan Pasar Baru 52-58 called Toko de Zon ("sun shop") and rename it Matahari (Indonesian "sun").